-Social media managers don’t just post on social media; they research and create a strategy and ensure it is implemented and adjusted accordingly.
-Engaging, offering customer services, and possibly creating content too.
+Strategic social media managers don’t just post or schedule content; they research, create a strategy and ensure it is implemented and adjusted accordingly.

 Hourly rates also allow clients to reduce their investment in you by reducing their hours, which often comes with the risk of them expecting the same amount of work in a shorter period.

 Create social media management packages.

-This might fly in the face of other advice, but we strongly believe that set packages don’t work for social media managers.
+This might fly in the face of other advice, but we strongly believe that set packages don’t work for freelance social media managers who want to build a profitable business whilst also working hard to get their clients the best possible results.

-It's impossible to put all businesses into a specific box or package because they will all have different goals, audiences, assets and deadlines.
+Your tactics might change from week to week to meet those goals on ever-changing social media platforms.
+So it is impossible to put all businesses into a specific box or package because every business will have different goals, audiences, assets and deadlines.

 A business that is new to social media and has no content or ads budget can’t be compared to another with five active platforms, thousands of engaged followers, a £10k ads budget and strict content guidelines.

 Can you see the problem?

-Both have a completely different needs and you'll work differently with each.
+Both have completely different needs, and you'll work differently with each.

-So having spent days and hours agonising over what to include in your social media packages and what to call them because everyone goes for “Bronze, Silver or Gold”, you realise that none of these packages is suitable for your latest client enquiry anyway.
+So having spent days and hours agonising over what to include in your social media packages and what to call them, because everyone goes for “Bronze, Silver or Gold”, you'll realise that none of these packages is suitable for your latest client enquiry anyway.

 We have been there, agonising over pricing and social media packages, and we’ve lost valuable time stressing about what should be in each package to make it stand alone from the rest.
 That’s before we even try to put a price on it.

 We don’t want you to waste time trying to create something you don’t need.

 Provide bespoke social media management prices

-Your website (yes, a professional freelancer needs a website) should display your “prices from:” to set expectations and filter out anyone who can’t afford your minimum fee.
+Rather than displaying set prices or hourly rates, your website should display your “prices from” or “most businesses spend” figures to set expectations with website visitors and filter out anyone who can’t afford your minimum fees.